swaits/typst-collection/glossy/src/gloss.typ

   label(__gloss_label_prefix + key + __gloss_entry_postfix)
 }

+// Updates the term usage (first use counter & wants to be referenced counter)
-// Updates the term usage in the glossary state.
+// in the glossary state.
 //
 // Parameters:
 //   key (string): The glossary entry key